deriv-com/deriv-app/packages/cashier/README.md

 This workspace covers:

 -   Deposit, Withdraw and Transfer (for both `Fiat` and `Crypto`)
--   Deposit and withdraw for `payment agent`
+-   Deposit and withdraw with `Payment agents`
 -   Deposit for `p2p` and `onRamp`

 ## How to Install the Project